paulosales/crimemap-sync-api/README.md

 ## Configuration

-The **crimemap-sync-api** application is distributed as a docker image, so the configuration can be made by setting some environment variables.
+In the **docker-compose.yml** you can configure the **crimemap-sync-api** just setting some environment variables.
 Here we have the environment variables that you can use:

 - **NODE_ENV**